How to protect yourself from the Zoom flaw that lets sites hijack your Mac’s webcam

 - touch ~/.zoomus

-You can check out Leitschuh full instructions for mitigating Zoom’s vulnerability at the end of his post here.
+You can check out Leitschuh’s full instructions for mitigating Zoom’s vulnerability at the end of his post here.